Chainsawkitten/Deathcap/README.md

 4. Build Hymn to Beauty.

 ### Building with VR support
-1. Download [OpenVR](https://github.com/ValveSoftware/openvr) and put it in `externals/openvr`.
-2. Enable the VR_SUPPORT CMake option.
+1. Enable the VR_SUPPORT CMake option.
-3. Copy the relevant OpenVR binary release from `bin` to the build directory.
+2. Copy the relevant OpenVR binary release from `bin` to the build directory.

 ## License
 Released under the [MIT license](LICENSE).